sophwats/reproducible-workshops/README.md

 This repository contains the materials and resources you need to create a reproducible workshop.

 To get started with your own reproducible workshop, clone this repo and make sure your put all the required resources into your own copy.
+Many of the documents contain prompts for suggested content - take a look!

 The repository contains the following contents: